Rory Feek is feeling beyond blessed.

 Earlier this month, Shelton opened up about Joey + Rory's GRAMMYs nomination on Twitter ahead of music's biggest night.

-Though the "Lonely Tonight" singer has been nominated seven times but has never actually walked away with a GRAMMY, he isn't rooting for himself this year.
+Though the "Lonely Tonight" singer has been nominated seven times but has never actually walked away with a GRAMMY, he isn't rooting for himself

 When asked by a fan what he would do if he wins during the ceremony on Feb.
 15, Shelton replied, "I'd LOVE to win a Grammy but honestly want to see @joeyandrory win that one."